sugatoray/CodeSnippets/HowTo/create_ssh_key_pair.md

 ## Check for existing SSH keys

-Use this command to list all existing ssh keys: `ls -al ~/.ssh` Follow this article for more details: https://help.github.com/en/articles/checking-for-existing-ssh-keys
+Use this command to list all existing SSH keys: `ls -al ~/.ssh` Follow this article for more details: https://help.github.com/en/articles/checking-for-existing-ssh-keys